Welcome

 ~ You must be 18 or older to join.
 No exceptions.

-~ You are then invited to observe a training session with our team (without your dog) and let you see how we work.
+~ You are invited to observe a training session with our team (without your dog)and let you see how we work.

-~If you miss the observation training session announced at the meeting, it is YOUR responsibility to contact SCEMK9 for future training sessions, etc.
+~ If you miss the observation training session, it is YOUR responsibility to contact SCEMK9 for future training sessions.

 What Can I be Doing to Prepare Before Joining?